VCU-CS-Capstone/cs-capstone-2024-25-cs-capstone-2024-25-github-repo-set-up-0000---Capstone-Template/README.md

 **Note:** Commits behind this fork could be automatically synced, meaning that changes made in the template are pushed into your repo.
 Please do not discard commits ahead (these are the updates you make to this repository).

 ## Project Team
-- Rishabh Kapoor  - VCU Health - Sponsor
+- Rishabh Kapoor  - iHealth Solutions - Sponsor
 - Preetam Ghosh - Department of Computer Science - Faculty Advisor
 - Shashank Sinha - Computer Science - Student Team Member
 - Connor Holden - Computer Science - Student Team Member